StergachisLab/DAF-QC-SMK/README.md

 where you update `/path/to/snakemake/pixi.toml` to the path of the `pixi.toml` you cloned.

 And in place of `...` use all the normal Snakemake arguments for your workflow.

+## Acknowledgements

+Thank you to Mitchell Vollger for providing the template for this Snakemake workflow.